 Personnel requirements for dive operations include vessel operators and SCUBA divers.
-All SCUBA divers will possess an open water SCUBA certification from a recognized certifying agency (e.g. PADI, NAUI).
-All field staff will be trained in CPR, first aid, and to provide emergency oxygen.
-Only staff cleared to operate vessels will be allowed to operate vessels.
+All SCUBA divers should possess an open water SCUBA certification from a recognized certifying agency (e.g. PADI, NAUI).
+All field staff should be trained in CPR, first aid, and to provide emergency oxygen.
+Only staff cleared to operate vessels should be allowed to operate vessels.